kigster/attr_memoized/README.md

 ## Usage

-Gem's primary module, when included, decorates the receiver with several useful
+`AttrMemoized` — the gem's primary module, when included, decorates the receiver with several useful
 methods:

   * Pre-initialized class method `#mutex`.
 Each class that includes `AttrMemoized` gets their own mutex.